-If you plan to use water as your chill source and keep it above it's freeze point you would not require glycol in your system.
+If you plan to use water as your chill source and keep it above its freezing point you would not require glycol in your system.
 In fact, there would be no additional benefit other than potentially warding off some contaminant growth within your chill water.

 The benefits of glycol for commercial breweries or advanced users are a few fold:

-1. Propylene Glycol is a food grade antifreeze, and with the proper mixture (one third glycol, to two thirds distilled water), can lower the freeze point of water significantly down to 5-7 degrees Fahrenheit.
+1. Propylene Glycol is a food-grade antifreeze, and with the proper mixture (one-third glycol, to two-thirds distilled water), can lower the freezing point of water significantly down to 5-7 degrees Fahrenheit.
 This is important when evaporator coils are in direct contact with the chill source because these coils can easily reach 10-15 degrees even when a bath temperature is set to 25 degrees.
 If the chill source were to freeze, the evaporator coil could rupture, which would significantly damage the system.

 2. Glycol adds additional delta between the bath temp and target cellaring temps.
 For example, if you want to crash cool beer down to 34-35 degrees, you require a chill source that is at least 10 degrees lower than the target to ultimately reach the destination.
 Glycol also inhibits the growth of algae or other contaminants within a closed system.